TCFD Response

 Transition to decarbonized energy (mainly through electrification)

-As a result of the above two measures, the scope of application of digital and communication technology will expand, and the quantity of electronic devices and electronic components used throughout society will increase rapidly.
-Accordingly, demand for semiconductor devices, which are components found in these products, is expected to increase continuously, and the demand for the semiconductor manufacturing equipment we provide is expected to increase dramatically in the future.
+As a result, the scope of application of digital and telecommunications technologies will expand, leading to a sharp increase in the number of electronic devices and electronic components used in society as a whole.
+The demand for semiconductor devices is also expected to keep growing, with the need for our semiconductor manufacturing equipment increasing phenomenally.

-On the other hand, the progress of digitization and electrification will lead to:
+On the other hand, the progress of digitization and electrification will also lead to:

-Increase in power loss due to the expansion of the use of electric motors
+Increase in power loss due to the growing use of electric motors for electric vehicles (EVs)

 Therefore, it is necessary to promote energy conservation by semiconductors themselves in a two-fold manner.
-As a result, there are expectations for the spread of next-generation power semiconductors (GaN, SiC, etc.) that achieve high energy efficiency, and we are also promoting the development of related technologies and products.
+With next-generation power semiconductors (GaN, SiC, etc.), which achieve high energy efficiency, expected to come into widespread use, we are accelerating the development of related technologies and products.

-As mentioned above, in order to achieve carbon neutrality, we believe that new challenges will emerge, and customer needs will also constantly change.
-In response to these needs, we will continue to provide new value by comprehensively responding to a wide range of products covering inspection and processing equipment.
+While new challenges will emerge as society seeks to achieve carbon neutrality, customer needs will also keep changing.
+We will continue to provide new value by meeting the constantly changing needs comprehensively with a wide range of products covering inspection systems and processing equipment.

 High-precision high rigid grinders, edge grinders, and CMPs |

-The Company accurately grasps business opportunities related to climate change and carries out the following initiatives in order to achieve continuous growth of the Semiconductor Manufacturing Equipment Business.
+The Company accurately grasps business opportunities related to climate change and carries out the following strategies in order to achieve sustainable growth of the semiconductor manufacturing equipment business.

 1. Appropriate capital investment to meet growing demand |